Friday, June 2, 2023

 While logged in Facebook ...

 This will also clear all the stored activity, so you don't need to clear that.
-For visual reference, The screenshots for steps 2-4 are below.
+For visual reference, The screenshots for steps 2 and 3 are below.

 Android Battery Drain